West-Michigan-AWS-Users-Group/LanPartyServices/README.md

 # CDK app to deploy and run a number of video game servers for a LAN party

 This app contains:
-- Web front end for serving content for LAN attendees
+- Web front end for serving content for LAN attendees - Hosted on Cloudfront backed by S3.
+This app dynamically generates documentation from each app's readme.

 Game Servers:
 - Descent 3